openstack/keystone/doc/source/setup.rst

     >>> import keystone
     >>>

-If you can import keystone successfully, you should be ready to move on to :doc:`developing`.
+If you can import Keystone successfully, you should be ready to move on to :doc:`developing`.